-All information in the following sections applies to student, staff or faculty of Vermont Law School who wish to report a complaint of harassment, sexual harassment, discrimination, or retaliation.
-46 Vermont Law School is committed, and required by law, to take action when it
+All information in the following sections applies to students, staff or faculty of Vermont Law School or covered third parties62 who wish to report a complaint of harassment, sexual harassment, discrimination, or retaliation.
+Vermont Law School is committed, and required by law, to take action when it learns of potential harassment or discrimination.
+The Law School will take all necessary steps to ensure that complaints are promptly investigated and addressed, so it is important that such complaints or concerns

-46 Under Title IX, third parties are protected from sexual harassment and/or sexual violence arising out of the Law School's programs or activities.
-Accordingly, any third party who participates in any Vermont Law School program or activity may report a complaint of sexual harassment and/or sexual violence under this Policy.
-Also, the Law
+62 Under Title IX, third parties are protected from sexual harassment arising out of the Law School's programs or activities.
+Accordingly, any third party who participates in any Vermont Law School program or activity ("covered third party") may report a complaint of sexual harassment and/or sexual violence under this Policy.
+Also, the Law School will take appropriate action, to the extent practicable, in response to a report or complaint that a third party has engaged in sexual harassment toward a VLS student, faculty member or staff member.